Academich/reaction_space_ptsne/README.md

 conda install -c conda-forge rdkit conda install pytorch lightgbm
 ```
-### Pretrained models
-Some pretrained models are available at https://zenodo.org/record/4536502#.YDPTCXUzZH4

 ### Training of new models
 Use the script `train.py` to train a new model.
 This requires a train dataset in the form of a file with reaction SMILES